 If you do things outside of scope, you’re doing them for free.
-Many of my agency clients do free work for their clients they want to keep, or because they aren’t comfortable raising their project asking price.
+Many of my agency clients do free work for their clients they want to keep, or because they aren’t comfortable raising prices.
 If you don’t even tell your clients about it, you are doing secretly free work, not strategically free.

 I don’t recommend doing free work on a regular basis, but if you do it occasionally, make sure it’s strategically free, not secretly free.

-When something is secretly free, your agency is taken advantage of.
-The client doesn’t know that their marketing agency delivered pro bono work, and it sets an unhealthy precedent: if your agency did something at this price before (and didn’t call it out as a special deal), why can’t you do it again?
-Good luck recovering from that.
+When something is secretly free, your agency is making a mistake.
+The client doesn’t know that their agency delivered pro bono work, and it sets an unhealthy precedent: if your agency did something at this price before (and didn’t call it out as a special deal), why can’t you do it again?
+It’s hard to recover from that.

 When you do something “strategically free,” you’re doing it for free anyway, but not in secret.
 You have more control over client expectations.
 If a client asks you to take care of something, and it’s out of scope, you could do it for free but you need to call it out.
 You can still do the work for free, but let the client know it’s a special consideration just for them.
 This helps with warmth, and makes it clear that you won’t deliver free work all the time.